Teoge/MarkToolForParkingLotPoint/README.md

 1. Find a parking slots in the image with two parking lot points you have marked.
 2. Fill the index numbers of two points in the first and second column in a row.
 3. Fill the type number of the parking slots according to the type of parking slots and the sequence you fill two points.
+4. Fill the angle of parking slots in degree form.
+For vertical slots as type 1, you should fill in 90.
-4. Click "Save" button or "E" on the keyboard to save the parking slots to file and the slots should be drawn on the image.
+5. Click "Save" button or "E" on the keyboard to save the parking slots to file and the slots should be drawn on the image.

 Parking slots are divided into three types, which is defined in the parking slot detection project.
 Type 1 refer to the right-angle parking slots.
 Type 2 and 3 refer to slanted parking slots in different direction.